Employee turnover rate refers to the percentage of employees who left your business during a given period (often a calendar year).

 The higher the retention rate, the better!
 But watch out: Just like with the turnover rate, you also need to know how to interpret it.

-If you have a respectable retention rate of 90% but the employees you lost were the most highly qualified at your business, this is not a good sign.
+If you have a respectable retention rate of 90% but the employees you lost were the most highly qualified for your business, this is not a good sign.
 It probably means that your organization is struggling to retain talent in the long term.

 To address this situation, you can make sure to provide your employees with career development opportunities, for example.